MozillaFoundation/tiktok-reporter-app-be/README.md

 ## Description

-TikTok Reporter Backend API that will supply the mobile applications with metadata for the onboarding process and the reporting forms
+Regrets Reporter Backend API that will supply the mobile applications with metadata for the onboarding process and the reporting forms

 ## Installation